-The 2017, 2018, and 2019 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
-The hourly averaged ozone data were downloaded on June 30, 2020, following the close of the authorized period for quality review and assurance certification of data.
+The 2018, 2019 and 2020 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
+The hourly averaged ozone data were downloaded on June 29, 2021, following the close of the authorized period for quality review and assurance certification of data.
 Only the hourly average ozone concentrations derived from FRM and FEM monitors were used in the analysis.
-The data were considered for a three-year period for the same reason that the EPA uses three years of data to determine compliance with the ozone standard: to prevent a situation in any single year, where anomalies of weather or other factors create air pollution levels, which inaccurately reflect the normal conditions.
-The highest 8-hour daily maximum concentration in each county for 2017, 2018, and 2019, based on the EPA-defined ozone season, was identified.
+The data were considered for a three-year period for the same reason that EPA uses three years of data to determine compliance with the ozone standard: to prevent a situation in any single year, where anomalies of weather or other factors create air pollution levels that inaccurately reflect the normal conditions.
+The highest 8-hour daily maximum concentration in each county for 2018, 2019 and 2020, based on EPA-defined ozone season, was identified.

-The current national ambient air quality standard for ozone is 70 parts per billion (ppb) measured over eight hours.
-The EPA’s Air Quality Index reflects the 70 ppb standard.
-A.S.L. & Associates prepared a table by county that summarized, for each of the three years, the number of days the ozone level was within the ranges identified by the EPA based on the EPA Air Quality Index:
+The current National Ambient Air Quality Standard for ozone is 70 parts per billion (ppb) measured over eight hours.
+EPA’s Air Quality Index reflects the 70 ppb standard.
+A.S.L. & Associates prepared a table by county that summarized, for each of the three years, the number of days the ozone level was within the ranges identified by EPA based on the EPA Air Quality Index:

 As instructed by the Lung Association, A.S.L. & Associates included the exceptional (e.g., wildfires) and natural events (e.g., stratospheric intrusions) that were identified in the database and identified for the Lung Association the dates and monitoring sites that experienced such events.
 Some data have been flagged by the state or local air pollution control agency to indicate that they had raised issues with EPA about those data.
 For each day across all sites within a specific county, the highest daily maximum 8-hour average ozone concentration was recorded and then the results were summarized by county for the number of days the ozone levels were within the ranges identified above.